 Now it's time to attach the CPU cooler (technically called a HSF: Heatsink and Fan) which will sit on top of your CPU to keep it cool.
 You'll want to refer to your cooler's manual if you bought a third-party/aftermarket cooler, as the exact installation process will vary slightly with different models, however the general process is similar no matter which cooler you're installing.

-For our two example builds we'll be showcasing how to specifically install an Intel and AMD stock-standard cooler, as these basic models are typically all you need for most gaming builds unless you're overclocking quite a bit or you're assembling a high-end, powerful system.
+For our example builds we'll be showcasing how to specifically install a stock-standard Intel and AMD cooler (2 AMD cooler examples actually), as these basic models are all you need for most gaming builds unless you're overclocking quite a bit or you're assembling a high-end, powerful system.

 As with installing the CPU, to keep this main page from being too long, all the steps for CPU cooler installation are in its own separate guide (which also includes what to know about thermal paste application) so head on over and return here once you're done.